aws/aws-sdk-js-v3/README.md

 [Developer Guide](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/welcome.html)
 or [API Reference](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/).

+If you are starting a new project with AWS SDK for JavaScript v3, then you can refer [aws-sdk-js-notes-app](https://github.com/aws-samples/aws-sdk-js-notes-app) which shows examples of calling multiple AWS Services in a note taking application.
-You can also visit our [self-guided workshop](https://github.com/aws-samples/aws-sdk-js-v3-workshop), which builds a simple note taking application using JavaScript SDK version 2 and provides step-by-step migration instructions to version 3.
+If you are migrating from v2 to v3, then you can visit our [self-guided workshop](https://github.com/aws-samples/aws-sdk-js-v3-workshop) which builds as basic version of note taking application using AWS SDK for JavaScript v2 and provides step-by-step migration instructions to v3.

 To test your universal JavaScript code in Node.js, browser and react-native environments, visit our [code samples repo](https://github.com/aws-samples/aws-sdk-js-tests).